2023 Season landed scallop catch

 The IMAS survey report can be downloaded from the link below.
 This report will be updated as scallop survey data analysis is completed for the Boags camera survey and exploratory surveys.

-Statewide exploratory commercial scallop surveys will commence from 1 April 2023.
-The aim of the surveys are to identify beds of scallops that might be considered for opening during the 2023 season or a future season.
+Statewide exploratory commercial scallop surveys commenced on 1 April 2023.
+The aim of the surveys was to identify beds of scallops that might be considered for opening during the 2023 season or a future season.

 A scallop dredge can be deployed for the purpose of a scallop survey in all State Scallop waters other than scallop dredge prohibited areas, waters less than 20 metres deep and areas identified as a priority for targeted surveys.
 Commercial quantities of scallops can be retained with a maximum of 50 tonnes per scallop area (areas 1-6 in the map below).

-The North West and White Rock/ Great Oyster Bay have been identified as priority areas for targeted surveys, as indicated on the map below.
-These surveys will be overseen by the Institute for Marine and Antarctic Studies Survey (IMAS).
+The North West and White Rock/ Great Oyster Bay were identified as priority areas for targeted surveys, as indicated on the map below.
+These surveys were overseen by the Institute for Marine and Antarctic Studies Survey (IMAS).

-It is proposed to undertake a camera survey of the Boags Commonwealth Marine Park in the North West scallop area, the aim of this survey will be to identify if there are sufficient scallops in the marine park to serve as a spawning biomass closure for the region.
+It is also proposed to undertake a camera survey of the Boags Commonwealth Marine Park in the North West scallop area to identify if there are sufficient scallops in the marine park to serve as a spawning biomass closure for the region.